Page last updated: June 18, 2025

 • The terms and conditions of your executed award remain enforceable so long as your award is active.
 If there is a change to your award, OSPA or OIPTT will receive notice or an amendment for review and execution.

 • We anticipate updates to award Research Compliance and/or Award Reporting requirements.
 These changes could either be implemented directly by a federal agency or sponsor or may require an amendment on a project-by-project basis.
 We will share any information we receive with you, though you may also receive instructions directly from your Program Officer.
-Please forward any notifications you receive to OSPA (ospa-awards@iastate.edu) or OIPTT.
+Please forward any notifications you receive to fedfunds2025@iastate.edu.
 It is crucial to act swiftly to ensure compliance with any new requirements, as failure to do so could jeopardize funding.

 • If specific programs are terminated or restructured, you may encounter difficulties accessing funds or meeting new criteria.
 Federal agencies managing these programs will typically issue guidance on how to proceed.
 OSPA or OIPTT will pass this along promptly if/when received.